Famous, Rich, and Successful People Who Were High School or College Dropouts

 Forrest Lucas, long-haul trucker, multi-millionaire founder of Lucas Oil Products, race team sponsor.
 He left home at the age of 15 to work for a small cattle ranch.
 When he was 21, he bought his first semi.
 He later formed a trucking company.

 Palmer Luckey, billionaire founder of Oculus VR (virtual reality).
+As a youngster, he was home-schooled by his mother.
 He dropped out of California State University, Long Beach, to develop his new virtual reality tool.

 Luiz Inacio Lula da Silva, Brazilian president.
 With a fifth grade education only, he shined shoes on the streets of Sao Paulo as a kid but later became a steelworker union leader.